 Policy reference: SS Guide 3.2.4 YA exemption from full-time education/training for under 18s

-YA recipients under 18 years of age who are exempt from the full-time education or training requirement may still be required to satisfy the activity test.
-If they have not been granted an exemption from the activity test (3.11.5), they will be asked to enter into a Job Plan and, if an early school leaver, will need to meet specific YA activity test requirements (126.96.36.199).
+YA recipients under 18 years of age who are exempt from the full-time education or training requirement may still be required to meet mutual obligation requirements.
+If they have not been granted an exemption from mutual obligation requirements, they will be asked to enter into a Job Plan and, if an early school leaver, will need to meet specific YA mutual obligation requirements (188.8.131.52).

 Example: Activities may include: